Nucor: History

-Nucor's origins are with auto manufacturer Ransom E. Olds, who founded Olds Motor Vehicle Company in 1897 (the company later became Oldsmobile, part of General Motors Corporation).
-In 1905, Olds left Oldsmobile and established a new company, REO Motor Car Company, in Lansing, Michigan.
-Although REO's products (including the luxurious REO Flying Cloud car and REO Speed Wagon truck) were popular, they were not profitable, and the company filed for bankruptcy in 1938.

-After the bankruptcy reorganization, REO shifted its focus from cars to trucks, but continued to suffer losses.
-In December 1954, REO sold its entire manufacturing operations to Bohn Aluminum and Brass Corporation.

-The company initiated liquidation proceedings after the sale of its operations, but a group of dissident activist shareholders, noticing the existence of a usable tax loss, successfully challenged the liquidation in a proxy fight in September 1955 and forced REO to take over a tiny nuclear services company called Nuclear Consultants, Inc. in a reverse takeover.
+After REO Motor Car Company, founded by Ransom E. Olds, sold its operations and initiated liquidation proceedings, a group of dissident activist shareholders, noticing the existence of a usable tax loss, successfully challenged the liquidation in a proxy fight in September 1955 and forced REO to take over a tiny nuclear services company called Nuclear Consultants, Inc. in a reverse takeover.

 The company was renamed "Nuclear Corporation of America Inc." and relocated to offices in the Empire State Building in New York City.
 The organization's attempt to recast itself as a nuclear industry services company was unsuccessful, and it followed the example of other companies in the 1950s and 60s by attempting to become a conglomerate, moving its headquarters to Phoenix, Arizona.
 It made several acquisitions, including the Vulcraft Corporation, a steel joist manufacturer located in Florence, South Carolina.
 Vulcraft was founded by Sanborn Chase, who died at an early age, leaving the company to his widow.
 Nuclear purchased Vulcraft from Chase's widow in 1962 and hired F. Kenneth Iverson as general manager.
 In March 1965, the company again filed for bankruptcy.
-The Board of Directors fired Nuclear's President, but could not find a replacement.
-Eventually Samuel Siegel, an accountant with Nuclear and friend of Iverson, who had been looking to leave the company, informed the Board that he would remain with them under two conditions: Iverson would become President and he (Siegel) would become CFO.
-The Board accepted.
+Iverson, head of the only profitable division, took over as head of the company due to lack of interest in the job from others.